coughlo93/computer_infrastructure_assessment/README.md

 - I used the following code to create a folder called .github/workflows - mkdir -p .github/workflows
 - I then used the following code to create a file within the folder called weather-data.yml - touch .github/workflows/weather-data.yml
+- I named it Daily Weather Data Update
+- I then used - cron to get it to update every day at 10:00